Frequently Asked Questions

 If the facility you are making a booking for charges a booking fee, you will need to have credit in your Inbound account in order to make that booking.
 You will know if a booking fee is being charged or not because the booking fee will appear at the time you are making your booking.
 You can also refer to the Site Access Rules (SAR) for that facility under the 'My Community' tab – the SAR contains booking fee information.

-The full guide on how to make payments and manage your Inbound account is here.
+The full guide on how to make payments and manage your Inbound account can be found by clicking how to pay here.
 If you have any questions about the payments or account management process, please call Inbound Support in 1300 803 873 or email [email protected]

 For account holders - booking fees are deducted from your Inbound account at the time the booking is saved.